Skiing in New Zealand

 Hello from the Lookout Lodge, the headquarters for Treble Cone Racing Academy!

-I am currently in the middle of a 6-week trip in New Zealand for skiing and racing before I head to school again!
+I am currently skiing in New Zealand as part of six-week trip before I head to school again!

-This post is going to be all about the 2 ski areas I have been frequenting!
+Since arriving, there are two main ski areas I have been frequenting.
 Treble Cone is our primary location, located about 40 minutes outside Lake Wanaka (pronounced Wan – i – ka).
 You can take a shuttle up to the mountain using a service or you can drive yourself.
 If you want to drive yourself, know that the mountain road can be muddy and if you get carsick easily make sure to sit in the front!